tonybutzer/harmony-docs/documentation/source/11week.md

 ---
 # Week 11

 > "One of the advantages of doing science in general in the cloud is the potential to facilitate interagency collaboration in terms of people and data sets.
-That is a fundamental objective of new analysis environments coming on the scene, such as PANGEO and Open Data Cube.
+That is a fundamental objective of new analysis environments coming on the scene, such as `PANGEO` and Open Data Cube.
 And because these are open source, they can operate on any cloud or on-prem platform.
 In late 2019, we (NLI, EROS, and CHS folks) began discussing these kinds of joint development opportunities with NASA and NOAA, which are continuing.
 That’s a pretty exciting prospect for EROS.” -- Pete Doucette

+## Class Recap

+- I want to demystify the cloud.
+- I want to accelerate science to keep up with the earth and human challenges we face
+- I will be asking you folks lots of questions about the effectiveness of Jupyter and how to work with such a diverse group of folks.
+- Should folks be trained on linux, python, jupyter, docker? – Can I help with that training?
+    - In many cases people are already skilled here.
+    - Just need to increase the opportunities to exploit those skills on behalf of science
+- Techniques to reduce Data Wrangling?

+## What's Happening in Pangeo Land

+- Kevin Costinett's team fixing some of teh Collection-2 STAC rough spots
+- Rich Signell has been working on improving the Pangeo
+- We have a fledgeling DataLake in the dev-et-data - can access it from pangeo.cr.usgs.gov
+- Discussion with Neal, Dev, Logan on HLS, docker, mini-pangeo python GDAL upgrade
+- Steffi Kagone data validation tools - slicing xarrays as pixel drill time series
+- compositing Maine with clouds using Sentinel data in the cloud and pangeo.chs.usgs.gov
+    - deploying panel apps with usgs urls and docker - Rich Signell
+    - AI - it may be the future for better land characterization - lets use the cloud for that as well
+    - A quick look at the cloud buckets for ET and ECO
+- Guest Speakers Dahal, Devendra (Contractor) and Megard, Logan J on HLS
+    - Megard, Logan J on Logan's simple library of AWS Jupyter Examples - or how to really write tutorials.
+    - Tony will do a short intro to github and https://code.usgs.gov - and how to use SSH KEYS!

+# Data Wrangling Working Group

+- Tony to introduce the Data Wrangling Working Group DWWG Concept Only

+- Team Members so far (Blue Sky)
+    - Danielson, Patrick (Contractor) - NLCD wrangle chair
+    - Megard, Logan J, Dahal, Devendra (Contractor) -- HLS1.5 cloud pipelines
+    - Boiko, Olena - Soil Data and Climate Data
+    - Tony  - infrastructure advisory and data lakes - plus COG  enthusiast - network tools/tecniques

+Concepts:
+   - shared data - makes less wrangling
+   - shared python code - allows reuse
+   - cross-project communication - breaks silos and diverse teams build better solutions
+   - data deluge is coming - lets be ready to filter and use what we want

 ---
 ![https://www.usgs.gov/center-news/doucette-discusses-future-eros-science-earthmap-new-branch-chief](https://www.usgs.gov/center-news/doucette-discusses-future-eros-science-earthmap-new-branch-chief)